carlosedp/riscv-bringup/unleashed/Readme.md

 Create the SDcard.
 The partition typecodes are important here.
 I suggest using a card with 4GB or bigger.
 This depends on which rootfs you will use.

 I have available a Debian rootfs available for download at <https://github.com/carlosedp/riscv-bringup/releases/download/v1.0/debian-sid-riscv64-rootfs-20200108.tar.bz2>.

+If you want to build a Debian rootfs from scratch, [check this guide](https://github.com/carlosedp/riscv-bringup/blob/master/Debian-Rootfs-Guide.md).

 ```sh
 # Assuming your SD card is /dev/sdc.
 Adjust as necessary.